 Shlagel Farms | Waldorf, MD

 Less than 20 miles from DC, Shlagel Farms is one of the more popular pick-your-own strawberry places in the area, their season always beginning before other area farms, and because that’s the only PYO they offer.
-The fields are are open and should yield berries until early June.
+The fields should yield berries until early June.
 While there, you can also purchase bedded plants grown in their greenhouse, romp on the playground, and treat the kids (and yourself) to ice cream.
 You can also pick up something up to cook for dinner — Shlagel also offers farm raised beef, pork, and chicken!
 Shlagel’s is open for PYO from 8am – 6pm seven days a week.
 Follow them on Facebook to stay updated on their pickings.

 Great Country Farms | Bluemont, VA

 At the foothills of the Blue Ridge Mountains in the Shenandoah Valley, Great Country offers much more than just pick-your-own opportunities.
 The farm is well known for its big seasonal festivals and fun farm-themed attractions.
 A hayride takes you out to the picking fields, and kids might spy an emu or goat on the way.
 Visitors also have access to the barnyard, mazes, a cow train, and jumping pillow.
 Their u-pick strawberry fields will open in mid-late May, and you can get updates on them via Facebook and Twitter.
 Asparagus is available at the same time, and more berries, plums, tomatoes, okra, green beans, and hot peppers will follow in late spring and summer.
 The weekends of May 22-23 and May 29-31 are the annual Strawberry Jubilee with live music, pie eating contests, tart tosses, tasty food, and more.
 Apple season begins in late summer and goes into fall, and with it comes the Apple Gala and Cider Fest.
-Admission to Great Country is $8/child $10/adult on weekdays, and $10/child $12/adult on festival weekends.
+Admission to Great Country is $10/child $12/adult on weekdays, and goes up on festival weekends.
 Open daily 9am- 6pm.

 Wegmeyer Farms | Loudon County, VA